|Type||Anti-malware technology, possible indication of malware|

 - Guide 1: How to Remove Suspicious.Cloud from Windows.

-- Guide 2: Get rid of Suspicious.Cloud from Mac OS X.
+- Guide 2: Get rid of Suspicious.Cloud on Mac OS X.

-- Guide 3: Remove Suspicious.Cloud from Google Chrome.
+- Guide 3: Remove Suspicious.Cloud in Google Chrome.

 - Guide 4: Erase Suspicious.Cloud from Mozilla Firefox.